miscer/cs4203-p1/report/report.md

 # Part 2

+In this part I used a browser to explore the website and its source code, and then various tools available in Kali Linux to do a more thorough analysis.

 ## Content analysis

-I started the analysis by looking the source of cybertest.uk.
+I started the analysis by looking at the source of cybertest.uk.

 The website is served through HTTP and not through HTTPS.
 I would say this is the most serious vulnerability on the website, especially since it is an e-shop.
 An attacker could perform a MITM attack and sniff out the user's credentials when logging in on the site, or steal the authentication cookie and use it to access the user's account.
 This problem is solved relatively easy, by setting up HTTPS on the website.
 In the past this required buying a certificate and setting it up, but today Let's Encrypt can be used to automatically obtain and update a free certificate.